patters-match/AmigaSetup/README.md

 This method only requires a working floppy drive, and assumes you have purchased a CF/SD card PCMCIA kit which includes a bootable Workbench floppy with PCMCIA support.
 Various eBay sellers offer these kits.
 No WinUAE emulator, and no CD-ROM drive required.

 ### With your system's original Kickstart ROM that can boot the PCMCIA floppy
-- Put [ADFBlitzer](https://aminet.net/package/disk/misc/adfblitzer) onto your PCMCIA CF card along with Install3.2.adf from the Amiga OS 3.2 CDROM.
+- Put [ADFBlitzer](https://aminet.net/package/disk/misc/adfblitzer) onto your PCMCIA transfer SD/CF card, along with Install3.2.adf from the Amiga OS 3.2 CDROM.
 - Boot the PCMCIA floppy
-- Open the CF card and right-click -> Window -> Show -> All Files
+- Open the transfer SD/CF card and right-click -> Window -> Show -> All Files
 - Use ADFBlitzer to write Install3.2.adf to a floppy.
 Make two copies in case you get something wrong during this process, which will avoid you having to swap Kickstart ROMs once again.

 ### Power off and physically install the new Kickstart 3.2.3 ROM